rupi-upei/apnacollege-demo-/README.md

 # apnacollege-demo-
-This is my firstt Git Repository
+This is my firstt Git Repository.
+Author-Rupinder Singh